-Music Scholarships (varies)
+Music Scholarships (Varies)

-These audition-based annual scholarships are awarded to students who demonstrate exceptional musical talent.
+These audition-based, annual scholarships are awarded to students who demonstrate exceptional musical talent.
 Vocal and instrumental scholarships are available and awarded on an audition basis only.
-Once a student accepts a scholarship amount, the scholarship amount should not normally change.
-Any change in the scholarship amount would need to be approved by the Director of Financial Aid.
-Music scholarships may also be used to encourage involvement in ACU's music ensembles.
-Contact the Music Department for complete details.
+Once a student accepts a scholarship amount, the scholarship amount will be reviewed annually based on academic standards as well as continued musical ability.
+Any change in the scholarship amount would need to be discussed between music chair and the student.
+Contact the music department for complete details on how to audition.

-Athletic Scholarships (varies)
+Athletic Scholarships (Varies)

-These tryout-based annual scholarships are awarded to students who demonstrate exceptional athletic talent.
-Scholarships are determined by the athletic department.
-Once a student accepts a scholarship amount, the scholarship amount should not normally change.
-Any change in the scholarship amount would need to be approved by the Director of Financial Aid.
-Contact the Athletic Department for complete details.
-Athletic Award/Firestorm Award - If offered an athletic scholarship, only the higher award (Athletic or Firestorm) will remain.
+These tryout-based, annual scholarships are awarded to students who demonstrate exceptional athletic talent.
+Scholarships are determined by the athletic department and can only be offered by the coach or athletic representative.
+Athletic scholarships are reviewed on an annual basis and will need to be re-signed at the end of each academic year.
+Any change in the scholarship amount would need to be approved by the athletic director and provided to the Office of Financial Aid in a timely manner.
+Contact the athletic department for complete details on how to try out for a sport.
+If an athletic scholarship is completed, a student is no longer eligible for any other scholarships provided by Arizona Christian University.